andrewferrier/textobj-diagnostic.nvim/README.md

 end, { silent = true })
 ```

-Any key/value you pass into the first parameter of any the other functions is
+Any key/value you pass into the first parameter of any of the functions is
 passed to
 [`vim.diagnostic.get`](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.get\(\)),
 which means it can be used to control the namespace or severity of the errors